veithly/spoon-core/README.md

 #### Method 4: Configuration File

-The CLI automatically creates a configuration file at `~/.config/spoonai/config.json`:
+The CLI creates a configuration file at `config.json` in the project root directory:

 ```json
 {